trcwm/BasicDSP/README.md

 * outl - left output channel of sound card
 * outr - right output channel of sound card
 * out - writes to both left and right output channels of sound card
+* samplerate - a read-only variable that contains the sample rate in Hz